abdelrhmanidk/smile-website/_pages/privacypolicy.md

 ## **6. Location Data & Cookies**
 📍 **Location Data:** We do **not** collect or store any precise location data.
-🍪 **Cookies & Tracking:** Our app may use analytics tools to improve performance.
-Users can manage cookie preferences through their device settings.
+🍪 **Cookies & Tracking:** We use Firebase Analytics for app performance tracking.
+Users can disable analytics tracking in their device settings.

 ## **7. Parental Controls & Data Access**
 Parents/guardians can: